-The main role of white blood cells is to defend your child's body against harmful agents, like viruses or bacteria that can cause infection.
+The main role of white blood cells is to fight infections caused by viruses or bacteria.
 There are many types of white blood cells.
 Neutrophils surround and destroy harmful bacteria.

-- The body does not make enough neutrophils.
+- Your child’s body does not make enough neutrophils.

 - Neutrophils are destroyed after they are made.